Kidderminster: Education

-As part of educational restructuring in the Wyre Forest district, Kidderminster's schools were reorganised from a three-tier system of first, middle and high schools to the two-tier system more common in the UK as a whole, featuring primary schools and secondary schools.
+As part of educational restructuring in the Wyre Forest District, Kidderminster's schools were reorganised from a three-tier system of first, middle and high schools to the two-tier system more common in the UK as a whole, featuring primary schools and secondary schools.
 In this process, several first and middle schools were closed or merged into new primaries.
 The three high schools of King Charles I School, Wolverley C E Secondary School, and Baxter College (formerly Harry Cheshire High School) became secondary schools that included sixth forms.

 Independent schools include Heathfield Knoll School in Wolverley.
 Formerly independent, Holy Trinity School became a state-funded free school in 2014.
-Kidderminster College is located in Market Street in the town centre, having moved from older premises in Hoo Road in 2003.
-Other local secondary schools include The Stourport High School & VIth Form Centre and The Bewdley School.
+Kidderminster College is located in Market Street in the town centre, having moved from older premises on Hoo Road in 2003.
+Other local secondary schools include The Stourport High School and Sixth Form Centre and The Bewdley School.

 Sport

 Cricket

-Kidderminster CC is a local cricket club at whose home ground of Chester Road North Ground Worcestershire County Cricket Club play occasional County Championship and county 2nd XI games.
+Kidderminster CC is a local cricket club at the home ground of which, Chester Road North Ground, Worcestershire County Cricket Club play occasional County Championship and county 2nd XI games.